chrishic/AWS-reinvent-2018/general/Action_Items.md

 * Review the new "serverless lens" of the Well Architecture Framework

-* Check out gremlin.com/community - "Gremlin with AWS / ECS" (enterprise trial: gremlin.com/break-containers)
+* Check out gremlin.com/community - "Gremlin with AWS / ECS" ([enterprise trial](gremlin.com/break-containers))

 * How do we send logs to SumoLogic when running in Fargate?
 See: https://github.com/aws/containers-roadmap/issues/39

-### Admin, Configuration and Management
+### Admin, Configuration & Management

 * Play around with SSM sessions

-* Start using Secrets Manager, play around with workshop on Github [https://github.com/aws-samples/aws-secretsmgr-workshop]
+* Start using Secrets Manager, play around with [Secrets Manager workshop on Github](https://github.com/aws-samples/aws-secretsmgr-workshop)

 * Check out AWS Budgets